-ADCAP aims to improve understanding of the needs and capacities of older people and people with disabilities in humanitarian crises by developing resources, strengthening individual and organisational capacity and collecting evidence.
+ADCAP aimed to improve understanding of the needs and capacities of older people and people with disabilities in humanitarian crises by developing resources, strengthening individual and organisational capacity and collecting evidence.

 Resources include minimum standards for age and disability, e-learnings and training packages.
-The project works with organisations in Kenya, Pakistan and in the UK and supports eight dedicated advisers who work to influence their organisation’s policy and practice on age and disability.
+The project worked with organisations in Kenya, Pakistan and in the UK and supported eight dedicated advisers who worked to influence their organisation’s policy and practice on age and disability.

-Christian Aid is supported with funding for two advisers, one based in London (with a focus on organisational change process) and another position in Kenya focusing on field implementation.
+Christian Aid was supported with funding for two advisers, one based in London (with a focus on organisational change process) and another position in Kenya focusing on field implementation.

 London and Kenya